phax/phoss-directory/README.md

   * `peppol-yellow-pages-indexer` - the PYP indexer part
   * `peppol-yellow-pages-publisher` - the PYP publisher web application

-Status as per 2015-09-14:
+Status as per 2015-09-17:
   * This project was started on 2015-08-31 so don't expect too much right now :)
   * The indexer part (incl.
 REST interface) looks quite good.
 Unit tests with concurrent indexing requests work flawlessly incl.
 Lucene based storage and lookup.
-The only thing missing is the fetching of all document types supported by a service group for later querying.
+The first real BusinessInformation lookup for `9915:test` also succeeded.
   * The next steps after finishing the Indexer are to work on the publisher web site.
 Except something available by approximately end of September 2015

 # Building requirements